aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-OpenWRT/README.md

  - (v5) Added no check certificate to wget
  - (v5) Added check for logfile before trying to truncate
  - (v5) Cleaned up spacing in code
+ - (v6) Change filename to lovercase as per linux standard and remove v5 from filename
+ - (v6) Reupload as missed tar.gz upload before
+ - (v6) Include some EE rebranding

 ## Install The tar.gz Files Using LUCI (System > Backup / Flash Firmware)